-Digestive enzymes are increasingly being marketed to solve just about every lifestyle-related symptom associated with the modern, Western diet.
+If you have trouble with poor digestion, then you have likely heard about digestive enzymes.
+These days, digestive enzymes are marketed to solve just about every lifestyle-related symptom associated with the Western diet.

-And while it pales in comparison to the enormity of the probiotic market, the global digestive enzyme market was valued at over $800 million in 2016 and is expected to reach $1.6 billion by 2025.
+Although not as popular as the probiotic market for healthy gut flora, the global digestive enzyme market was valued at over $800 million in 2016 and is expected to reach $1.6 billion by 2025.

-In simple terms, digestive enzymes are proteins that help with the chemical breakdown of food into smaller, absorbable components allowing us to draw nutrients from our diet.
+In simple terms, digestive enzymes are proteins that help with the chemical breakdown of food into smaller and more absorbable components allowing us to draw nutrients from our diet.

-And while there are many different types of enzymes, the three most common are amylase, lipase and protease that help with the digestion of carbohydrates, fats and proteins respectively.
+And while there are many different types of enzymes, the three most common are amylase, lipase, and protease, which help with the digestion of carbohydrates, fats, and proteins respectively.

-MassZymes is a product of a company founded in 2004 by Matt Gallant and Wade Lightheart.
+MassZymes is the product of the company BioOptimizers founded in 2004 by Matt Gallant and Wade Lightheart.

 Rebranded to BiOptimizers in 2014, the company states that its mission is to help humans shift from a sick unhealthy condition into a peak biologically optimized state—a state of existence where all of the body’s functions operate in perfect harmony.